kabilan1290/WebCTF/pragyan/solution.md

   <br>
 <img src="https://github.com/kabilan1290/WebCTF/blob/master/pragyan/Screenshot_2022-03-06_19-34-19.png">

-<p>- The webpage has the response as `sorry the portal is not accepting new assignments at this time`</p>
+<p>- The webpage has the response as `Sorry the portal is not accepting new assignments at this time`</p>

 <p>- Source code does not have anything interesting too! so going on with directory brutefoce we found an interesting directory named `response` .</p>